Cantamayec Municipality

-Cantamayec Municipality (In the Yucatec Maya language: Zuelania guidonia: "four tamay trees") is one of the 106 municipalities in the Mexican state of Yucatán containing (502.02 km2) of land and located roughly 110 km southeast of the city of Mérida.
+Cantamayec (In the Yucatec Maya language: Zuelania guidonia: "four tamay trees") is a municipality in the Mexican state of Yucatán.
+It covers an area of 502.02 km2 and is located roughly 110 km southeast of the city of Mérida.

 History

 There is no accurate data on when the town was founded, though it existed before the conquest.
 At colonization, Cantamayec became part of the encomienda system with the first recorded encomendero being Gonzalo Méndez in 1549.
 It passed to Gonzalo Méndez de Sandoval in 1607, to Pedro de Loaysa in 1625 and then to Manuel Carrillo de Albornoz in 1648.

 Yucatán declared its independence from the Spanish Crown in 1821, and in 1825 the area was assigned to the lower partition of Sotuta Municipality.
 In 1917, it was designated as its own municipality.

 Governance

 The municipal president is elected for a three-year term.
 The town council has four councilpersons, who serve as Secretary and councilors of public works, parks and gardens, nomenclature and public monuments.